Building a Robust, Extensible Kubernetes Ingress Architecture

 - Prevents denial-of-service from a single IP.

-ensures a client can’t open more than 20 concurrent connections.limit-rps: 10
+limit-connections: 20ensures a client can’t open more than 20 concurrent connections.limit-rps: 10ensures no more than 10 requests/sec per IP.

 -